The-Art-of-Hacking/h4cker/README.md

 <center><img src="https://raw.githubusercontent.com/The-Art-of-Hacking/web/master/img/logo%20black.png" width="200" height="300" /> </center>

 The [Art of Hacking](http://theartofhacking.org) is a series of video courses that is a complete guide to help you get up and running with your cybersecurity career.
-You will learn the key tenets and the fundamentals of ethical hacking and security penetration testing techniques.
-These video courses provide step-by-step real-life scenarios.
-You will see first hand how an ethical hacker performs initial reconnaissance of a victim and assess systems and network security controls security posture.
-This website has been created to provide supplemental material to reinforce some of the critical concepts and techniques that the student has learned and links a GitHub repository that hosts scripts and code that help you build your own hacking environment, examples of real-life penetration testing reports, and more.
+This GitHub repository has been created to provide supplemental material, tons of references, scripts, and code that help you build your own hacking environment, examples of real-life penetration testing reports, and more.

 The following are the different video courses that will be part of the Art of Hacking series: